 So back to my Xbox story where I almost blew my cover.
-One of my friends was lamenting about how he got sucked into a sale, buying over $200 of games he’ll probably never play.
-“Don’t worry about it, it’s only two hundred dollars.
+One of my friends was lamenting about how he got sucked into a sale, buying over $400 of games and consoles he’ll probably never play.
+“Don’t worry about it, it’s only four hundred dollars.
 Just don’t do it again” I said.
 I wasn’t thinking straight.
 That’s not wealth camouflage.

 That certainly snapped me out of my gaming trance.
 I had to backtrack pretty hard and managed not to tip anyone off.
 But it was close.
-Not to mention, I definitely died to those zombies.
+Not to mention, the zombies ate my brains.

 The problem is, once you get to a point where your biggest decision for the year is whether you should buy one more rental property or two, your point of view can get… different from those around you.